Student Advice

 Sometimes AI is far more A than I

-As stated above, AI does not necessarily guarantee accuracy when telling you information.
-Even if you only intend to use ChatGPT as a means of sourcing information for your essay, it is worth double-checking any and all information it provides you with.
+Remember that AI doesn’t necessarily guarantee accuracy when providing information.
+Even if you intend to use ChatGPT only to source information for your essay, it is worth double-checking the information it provides.

 undergraduate Uni's